Helen Bostock: Education and early career

 Bostock was awarded her PhD by the Australian National University, Australia.
 Her work focused on geochemical tracing of the intermediate and surface waters in the Tasman Sea and was supervised by Bradley Opdyke and John Marshall.
 Prior to that she completed a MSc and BSc at Jesus College, University of Cambridge, UK.

 Her early career was as a researcher at Geoscience Australia.
 For a time she also worked as the coordinator for the Australian ODP/IODP Office, coordinating the activities and developing proposals on behalf of the marine geoscience community in Australia in the transition between the end of the Ocean Drilling Program (in 2003) and joining the Integrated Ocean Drilling Program.
-She then joined the New Zealand National Institute of Water and Atmospheric Research prior to taking up an Associate Professorship at the University of Queensland.
+She then joined the New Zealand National Institute of Water and Atmospheric Research.
+In 2019 she took up an Associate Professorship at the University of Queensland where she is presently Professor and Deputy Head of the School of the Environment.

-The RV Tangaroa is New Zealand's largest oceanographic research vessel – Bostock has led or co-led several voyages by this ship into the Southern Ocean.
+The RV Tangaroa is New Zealand's largest oceanographic research vessel – Bostock led or co-led several voyages by this ship into the Southern Ocean during her time working with NIWA (now Earth Sciences New Zealand).